NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 240 to 230
 - Guard: 1920 to 1840
 - Grabbable Move: JB Ground Hit
+- All sword attacks have a slightly larger center hitbox
-- All non sword moves do -2 damage (except 5B and 5B(B))
+- All non-sword attacks do -2 damage (except 5B and 5B(B) which are -1 damage)
 - 5B elbow hitbox appears on active frame 2
 - 5BBB(B) can be delayed
 - 5A +5 damage and block damage, more lift
 - 5A(A) has more lift
+- 5AA(A)
+    - First hit lifts off the ground
+    - All hits -1 damage
+    - Last hit made weak from medium
+- 2B
-- 2B Faster recovery on hit
+    - Faster recovery on hit
+    - Damage reduction on second active frame
 - 2B(A) changed to be 6A
 - 6B
-    - Turns back turned opponents around
     - More lift
+    - Staggers
 - 6A
-    - Hitbox appears one frame sooner
+    - Startup is two frames faster, when pre charge animation is finished
     - Hilt hitbox is larger
-    - Uncharged juggles better and ends with a low sweep
     - Lift adjusted
+    - 0C juggles better
+    - 0C damage reduced from 5x5 to 5x4
     - 0C last hit is a stagger
     - 1C last hit is a mid sweep
     - 2C last hit is an untechable sweep